rajhere097/Life-Expectancy-Prediction-Using-Linear-Regression/README.md

 Evaluated the model using R², Adjusted R², MSE, RMSE, and MAE.

 Visualized the results using scatter plots of actual vs predicted values.

+Insights : The scatter plot shows that the predicted values are closely aligned with the actual life expectancy values.
+With an R² score of 0.85, the model explains around 85% of the variance, showing a strong predictive performance.